semantalytics/alibaba/object-server/README.md

  curl -L -H Accept:application/rdf+xml http://localhost:8080/my-graph
 ---

-HTTP Headers

- HTTP request headers can be read by placing using the @Header annotation on a message parameter.
-The parameter will be populated with the header value when the request is received and method is called.

  Annotated methods can return any registered concept, a concept Set, Model, GraphQueryResult, TupleQueryResult, InputStream, Readable, ReadableByteChannel, XMLEventReader,